SamAsEnd/SamAsEnd.github.io/_posts/2017-09-12-how-to-store-a-password.md

 I can list more but this should be enough to convince you not to use it

 ## 4. Encrypt it by itself as a key
-When I was in Bahir Dar University defending some project of mine I was suggested by one of the examiners to encrypt the password by it self as a key to store as a password.
-I know it's not secure but I didn't judge her because of that how she learned about hashing/one-way function.
+When I was in [Bahir Dar University](http://bdu.edu.et) defending some project of mine I was suggested by one of the examiners to encrypt the password by it self as a key to store as a password.
+I know it's not secure but I didn't judge her because that's how she learned about hashing/one-way function.

 The problem is when lecturers thought their students about a hash functions they use this analogy.
 Let's say I have a users password in a registration form and I encrypt it's with it self and